oneapi-src/SYCLomatic/README.md

   * Windows: `Visual Studio` 2019 or 2022 (In the following description, assume that the version used is 2019) - [Download](https://visualstudio.microsoft.com/downloads/)

+Note: SYCLomatic can be built from source without any CUDA dependencies.
+However, before migration of CUDA codebases to SYCL, ensure that CUDA header files are accessible to the tool.
+These header files are necessary for SYCLomatic to properly understand and process CUDA code during the migration process.

 ### Create SYCLomatic workspace

 Throughout this document `SYCLOMATIC_HOME` denotes the path to the local directory